kazurayam/Katalon-IDEA-Combination/docs/index.md

 In this project, I used JUnit Jupiter (JUnit5) for unit-testing in the `lib` subproject.
 Of course, you can choose any unit-testing frameworks: JUnit4, TestNG, Spock.
 I suppose you can even choose Cucumber-Java, though I am not familiar with it.

 In this project, I wrote every classes in Groovy.
 In the `lib` subproject, you can write codes in other JVM-programming languages: Java, Kotlin, Scala; as long as the IDE of your choice supports it.

+## Conclusion

+I made a Gradle Multiproject with 2 subprojects: `katalon` and `lib`.
+I could develop a set of custom classes that extends my Katalon project’s capability in the `lib` subproject.
+I used IntelliJ IDEA with JUnit5 and Gradle.
+I could import the custom classes into the `katalon` subproject.
+Katalon studio could utilize the custom classes without any problem.

+I believe that I could seamlessly combine Katalon Studio and IntelliJ IDEA.